nrdavid/thermo_partials/README.md

 Introduction to Statistical Mechanics and Thermodynamics" (2019).

 ## Installation
-You may build your environment from the provided `environment.yml`.
+After cloning the repo, you may build your environment from the provided `environment.yml`.
 ```
 conda env create -f environment.yml
 ```